SGhuman123/Tableau-Portfolio/Udemy Tableau Advanced/README.md

       -  High revenue (2015)
       -  Low expenses (2015)
       -  Top Growth (2015)
     - My task is to assist the Board in identifying which businesses represents the best investment opportunities.
+As such, I created a dashboard to present these findings.

   - In this section, I learnt about:
-    - D
+    - How to work with groups
+    - How to create static sets
+    - How to create dynamic sets
+    - How to combine sets
+    - How to control sets with paramters
+    - How to improve dashboards

 - Section 3: